leejkc/weis/README.md

 Or WEIS for short, is a project I will be working on to improve the security of my OS

+This is for any old usb stick to be the center of your security, making your new issue not losing the physical key instead of remembering your password.

 This is to prevent someone just coming in to my room, sitting on my chair, and using my computer as they please without my permission

 I will be making this for my computers on windows and linux as a personal project for fun and not any real reason